Troubleshooting CodeTwo certificate validation problems

 Fig. 1.
 The Check for updates link in CodeTwo Office 365 Migration.

 Once you complete the update, there shouldn’t be any problems with certificate validation, and your CodeTwo software should work as expected.
-If the software is up to date but you still encounter certificate-related issues, proceed with the next step.
+However, if the software is up to date but you still encounter certificate-related issues, proceed with the next step(s).

 Allowing access to the CodeTwo licensing service